-No matter how effective the packaging and promotion of a product, the company will find it very challenging to market a product that doesn’t satisfy a consumer need.
-Nescafe owes much of its success to a strong marketing mix.
-Nescafe is a brand of instant coffee made by Nestle.
+The Marketing mix of Nescafe analyses the 4Ps of Nescafe, which includes the Product, Price, Place, and Promotion of Nescafe.
+No matter how effective the packaging and promotion of a product are, the company will find it very challenging to market a product that doesn’t satisfy a consumer need.
+Nescafe owes much of its success to a potent marketing mix.
+Nescafe is an instant coffee brand made by Nestle.
 The Nescafe marketing mix shows that Nescafe is a strong product with global appeal.
-Let’s look at the 4P’s that make Nescafe’s marketing mix a success.
+Let’s look at the 4Ps that make Nescafe’s marketing mix successful.

 About Nescafe